RA190400/DSCI560-Project/README.md

 ## Conclusion:
 This project demonstrates the effectiveness of advanced AI techniques in creating a virtual teaching assistant that can significantly improve the student experience.
 By combining **real-time Q&A**, **efficient data retrieval**, and **multimedia support**, the platform provides a rich, interactive environment for students to engage with their coursework.

----

-Feel free to adjust the explanation as needed!